 Step 1: Define your inbound sales process.

 To build a successful inbound sales process, you must first start with the following five steps.
-This process should be detailed out with your marketing’s inbound strategy.
+This process should be detailed along with your marketing’s inbound strategy.

 - Define your buyer’s journey [awareness, consideration, decision]